SECURITIES AND EXCHANGE COMMISSION

 Neuropsych Indications Differentiated Formulation delivers Cannabidiol through the epidermis and into the circulatory system Zygel (ZYN002) Cannabidiol Gel 5 Unique Mechanism of Action First & only patent - protected (2038), permeation - enhanced, pharmaceutically - produced cannabidiol gel Transdermal Cannabidiol modulates multiple receptors and mediates numerous pathways, including the endocannabinoid pathway Potential utility in rare / near - rare neuropsychiatric conditions

-6 • Rare genetic developmental disability • Leading known cause of both inherited intellectual disability and ASD • No approved drugs indicated for FXS • Symptoms linked to deficiencies in the endocannabinoid system (ECS) • Mutation impacts FMR1 gene and causes ECS dysregulation, causing core cognitive, social, and behavioral symptoms of FXS • Easily identified mutation manifests as multiple CGG repeats in FMR1 (full mutation = >200 repeats) • U.S. patents provide IP protection to 2038 • FMR1 gene codes for production of FMRP* which is vital to synapse development • Methylation of FMR1 also plays a role in determining functionality of the gene • When methylation of FMR1 silences the gene, no FMRP is produced: Systems and processes affected by FMRP become dysregulated • These patients are generally the most severely impacted by the disorder: lower IQ, more impacted behaviors • ~60% of patients are believed to fall into this category Fragile X Syndrome (FXS) *FMR Protein; RNA - binding protein that helps regulate synaptic development and plasticity Role of FMR1 Methylation FXS FXS is routinely diagnosed by assessing (1) CGG repeats and (2) methylation status ~40K U.S. patients ≥90% FMR1 methylation ~70K U.S. patients with full mutation FXS
+6 • Rare genetic developmental disability • Leading known cause of both inherited intellectual disability and ASD • No approved drugs indicated for FXS • Symptoms linked to deficiencies in the endocannabinoid system (ECS) • Mutation impacts FMR1 gene and causes ECS dysregulation, causing core cognitive, social, and behavioral symptoms of FXS • Easily identified mutation manifests as multiple CGG repeats in FMR1 (full mutation = >200 repeats) • U.S. patents provide IP protection to 2038 • FMR1 gene codes for production of FMRP* which is vital to synapse development • Methylation of FMR1 also plays a role in determining functionality of the gene • When methylation of FMR1 silences the gene, no FMRP is produced: Systems and processes affected by FMRP become dysregulated • ~60% of patients are believed to fall into the completely methylated category Fragile X Syndrome (FXS) *FMR Protein; RNA - binding protein that helps regulate synaptic development and plasticity Role of FMR1 Methylation FXS FXS is routinely diagnosed by assessing (1) CGG repeats and (2) methylation status ~ 40K U.S. patients with complete methylation ~70K U.S. patients with full mutation FXS

-CONNECT - FX Trial Design 7 C linical study O f Ca NN abidiol in Childr E n and Adoles C en T s with F ragile X (CONNECT - FX) Zygel (n=110; 92*) 250 mg daily 500 mg daily (weight - based dose) Placebo (n=102; 77*) Mirrored Zygel administration Two week placebo period, followed by 12 weeks of treatment Three through 17 years of age Open label extension (OLE) DBPC: Complete 24 months: Ongoing Patients randomized (1:1) to receive either Zygel or placebo * Patients with ≥90% FMR1 methylation (167 total ~ 80% of trial population) included in pre - planned ad hoc analyses
+CONNECT - FX Trial Design 7 C linical study O f Ca NN abidiol in Childr E n and Adoles C en T s with F ragile X (CONNECT - FX) Zygel (n=110; 72 *) 250 mg daily 500 mg daily (weight - based dose) Placebo (n=102; 65 *) Mirrored Zygel administration 14 weeks Three through 17 years of age Open label extension (OLE) DBPC: Complete 48 months: Ongoing Patients randomized (1:1) to receive either Zygel or placebo * Patients with complete methylation of their FMR1 gene (137 total ~ 65% of trial population)

 CONNECT - FX 8 • Primary endpoint: • Change from baseline to end of treatment in ABC - C FXS Social Avoidance subscale • Key secondary endpoints: • Change from baseline to end of the treatment in • ABC - C FXS Irritability subscale score • ABC - C FXS Socially Unresponsive/Lethargic subscale score • Improvement in Clinical Global Impression (CGI - I) at end of treatment, anchored to FXS behaviors • Aligned with FDA’s ‘Voice of the Patient’ Guidance • Captured qualitative data on clinical relevance of FXS behaviors Endpoints and Data Collected

-9 9 CONNECT - FX Results: ≥90% FMR1 Methylation Consistent Improvements Observed with Zygel vs. Placebo Caregiver reported behavioral change Clinician reported improvements in behavior Clinically meaningful improvements in behavior Primary endpoint Caregiver Global Impression of Change Social interaction ( p =0.002*) Irritable/Disruptive Behaviors ( p =0.028*) Social Avoidance/Isolation ( p =0.038*) Overall behavior ( p =0.052) Clinically meaningful improvement on drug Significantly more pts achieved a clinically meaningful change in Social Avoidance ( p =0.031*) and Irritability ( p =0.036*) with Zygel Clinical Global Impression of Improvement (anchored)** Trend toward statistical significance ( p =0.056) ABC - C FXS Social Avoidance subscale 40% median percent improvement in socially avoidant behaviors ( p =0.020*) * Statistically significant ** Not specific to Social Avoidance Full data available in June 30, 2020; July 22, 2020; and October 15, 2020 press releases
+9 9 CONNECT - FX Results: Complete FMR1 Methylation Consistent Improvements Observed with Zygel vs. Placebo Caregiver reported behavioral change Clinician reported improvements in behavior Clinically meaningful improvements in behavior Primary endpoint Caregiver Global Impression of Change Any Improvement Zygel vs placebo Social interaction 63% vs 37% ( p =0.005*) Irritable/Disruptive Behaviors 54% vs 33% ( p =0.027*) Social Avoidance/Isolation 58% vs 46% ( p =0.195) Overall behavior 61% vs 46% ( p =0.100) Clinically meaningful improvement on drug Significantly more pts achieved a clinically meaningful change Zygel vs placebo Social Avoidance (≥ 3 points) 56% vs 37% ( p =0.030*) Irritability (≥ 9 points) 37% vs 26% ( p =0.232) Clinical Global Impression of Improvement (anchored)** Any Improvement Zygel vs placebo 50% vs 36% ( p =0.128) ABC - C FXS Social Avoidance subscale 40% median percent improvement in socially avoidant behaviors ( p =0.027*) * Statistically significant ** Not specific to Social Avoidance N=136 patients with complete methylation

 CONNECT - FX: Safety 10 • Zygel was very well tolerated • No serious or severe adverse events reported during the trial • All treatment - emergent adverse events (TEAEs; any event, whether unrelated or related to study drug) were mild or moderate • Most common treatment - related TEAE: application site pain • Zygel: 6.4%; placebo: 1.0% • Seven total psychiatric disorder TEAEs; 5 were in placebo group • Laboratory values for chemistry and hematology comparable between placebo and Zygel groups; no clinically relevant abnormalities in either group • No clinically significant changes to liver function tests

-• Well tolerated; consistent with previously released data • Fewer than half of patients experienced an adverse event (AE); most were mild and transient • Only 14% of patients experienced a treatment - related AE • All application site - related • No severe or serious AEs reported during the trial 15 Well Tolerated Safety Profile in BRIGHT Trial in ASD
+• Well tolerated and consistent with previously released data at week 14 and week 38, compared to baseline • Approximately half the patients experienced a treatment - emergent adverse event (TEAE; any event, whether unrelated or related to study drug): 49% through week 14 and 54% at week 38 • Most were mild and transient • Only 14% and 19% of patients experienced a treatment - related AE at week 14 and week 38, respectively • All application site - related at week 14 • Most application site - related and 1 each of sleep disorder, increased appetite and pollakiuria at week 38 • No severe or serious AEs reported during the 38 - week trial 18 Well Tolerated Safety Profile in BRIGHT Trial in ASD

-Next Steps in ASD Program 16 • In 1H2021, Zynerba intends to discuss data supporting the potential efficacy of Zygel in ASD, including the results of the Phase 2 BRIGHT trial, with the FDA to determine the regulatory path forward • Present additional data at future medical meetings
+Next Steps in ASD Program 19 • In 1H 2021, Zynerba discussed data supporting the potential efficacy of Zygel in ASD, including the results of the Phase 2 BRIGHT trial, with the FDA to determine the regulatory path forward • Positive guidance from FDA included agreement on utilizing the irritability subscale of the Aberrant Behavior Checklist – Community (ABC - C) as the primary endpoint to support an indication for the treatment of irritability in ASD • Company guidance on path forward by end of 2021 • Present additional data at future medical meetings

-17 • Rare disorder; most common contiguous gene deletion syndrome • Midline condition with abnormalities affecting palate, face, heart and other organs; surgically corrected in infancy • Neuropsychiatric illnesses (anxiety disorders, ASD) and learning disabilities common • 22q associated with increased anxiety, withdrawn behavior and social interaction problems • Early onset of neuropsychiatric symptoms disrupts development and quality of life, and heightens risk of later psychotic disorders • 25 - fold increased risk of developing schizophrenia • No drugs currently approved to treat 22q • Overlapping target symptoms in FXS and ASD have been shown to respond to Zygel in trials to date • Cannabidiol may treat neuropsychiatric symptoms due to activity as: • Modulator of endocannabinoid system • Agonist at serotonin 1A receptors • Antagonist at GPR55 receptors • Phase 2 trial underway in pediatric and adolescent patients with 22q • Enrollment delayed due to COVID - 19 restrictions in Australia; topline results timeline to be announced following lifting of restrictions 22q11.2 Deletion Syndrome (22q) Rationale for Developing Zygel in 22q 22q Orphan Drug designation for treatment of 22q ~81K U.S. patients with 22q
+20 • Rare disorder; most common contiguous gene deletion syndrome • Midline condition with abnormalities affecting palate, face, heart and other organs; surgically corrected in infancy • Neuropsychiatric illnesses (anxiety disorders, ASD) and learning disabilities common • 22q associated with increased anxiety, withdrawn behavior and social interaction problems • Early onset of neuropsychiatric symptoms disrupts development and quality of life, and heightens risk of later psychotic disorders • 25 - fold increased risk of developing schizophrenia • No drugs currently approved to treat 22q • Overlapping target symptoms in FXS and ASD have been shown to respond to Zygel in trials to date • Cannabidiol may treat neuropsychiatric symptoms due to activity as: • Modulator of endocannabinoid system • Agonist at serotonin 1A receptors • Antagonist at GPR55 receptors • Phase 2 trial underway in pediatric and adolescent patients with 22q • Enrollment delayed due to COVID - 19 restrictions in Australia; screening has resumed in March 2021 and an additional clinical site in US has been initiated; topline results timeline to be announced following completion of enrollment 22q11.2 Deletion Syndrome (22q) Rationale for Developing Zygel in 22q 22q Orphan Drug designation for treatment of 22q ~81K U.S. patients with 22q

-19 • Group of rare / ultra rare childhood - onset epilepsies with impaired or regressed developmental progress • Cognitive impairment, psychiatric problems, and behavioral disturbances are phenotypic • Medically fragile population • Comorbidities include cerebral palsy, chronic respiratory infections, gait disturbances, movement disorders, scoliosis, and feeding problems • Includes wheelchair bound individuals, feeding tubes • Most common and debilitating seizure types: • Focal impaired - awareness (FIAS) – complex partial • Focal to bilateral tonic - clonic and generalized tonic - clonic (TCS) – convulsive seizures (CS) • Strong positive data observed in open label BELIEVE trial • Due to the heterogeneity of DEE patients, FDA suggests pursuing individual syndromes rather than considering DEE as a single condition • Evaluation of potential target indication(s) is ongoing • Expect to finalize target syndrome selection in 2021 in one or more DEE syndromes Developmental and Epileptic Encephalopathies (DEE) Developing Zygel in DEE DEE
+22 • Group of rare / ultra rare childhood - onset epilepsies with impaired or regressed developmental progress • Cognitive impairment, psychiatric problems, and behavioral disturbances are phenotypic • Medically fragile population • Comorbidities include cerebral palsy, chronic respiratory infections, gait disturbances, movement disorders, scoliosis, and feeding problems • Includes wheelchair bound individuals, feeding tubes • Most common and debilitating seizure types: • Focal impaired - awareness (FIAS) – complex partial • Focal to bilateral tonic - clonic and generalized tonic - clonic (TCS) – convulsive seizures (CS) • Strong positive data observed in open label BELIEVE trial • Due to the heterogeneity of DEE patients, FDA suggests pursuing individual syndromes rather than considering DEE as a single condition • Evaluation of potential target indication(s) is ongoing • Expect to finalize target syndrome selection in 2021 in one or more DEE syndromes • Company guidance on path forward by end of 2021 Developmental and Epileptic Encephalopathies (DEE) Developing Zygel in DEE DEE